folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 1. Create a new branch from `dev`.
 2. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
-3. Update the following and commit:
+3. Update CHANGELOG
-   1. text `# Unreleased` to `# x.x.x` in the CHANGELOG for the project: `./projects/fhi-[project]/CHANGELOG.md`
+    1. Change text `# Unreleased` to `# x.x.x` i CHANGELOG.md.
+    2. Change the date below the version number to today.
+    3. Check that all descriptions have a link to the PR at the end of the line.
-   2. text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md` (if a new line was added).
+4. Update text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md` (if a new line was added).
-   3. version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
+5. Update version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
-      >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
+    >*It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
 And since there is no `package-lock.json`, and no need for a tag in the current workflow, doing it manually is faster.
-A better, and more automated, solution may come in the future._
+A better, and more automated, solution may come in the future.*
-4. Create PR into `dev` from `release/fhi-[project]/x.x.x`, and when approved, make sure commit message is _Release/fhi-[project]/x.x.x_, and then merge (ie. deploy).
+6. Create PR into `dev` from `release/fhi-[project]/x.x.x`, and when approved, make sure commit message is *Release/fhi-[project]/x.x.x*, and then merge (ie. deploy).

-   >_NB!
-Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library._
+>*NB!
+Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library.*

 ##### Release a patch to older version in a library project